maxym-dzyba/Excel-Labour-Market-Analysis-Workforce-Shortages-in-Ukraine/README.md

 ## Analysis
 ### Labor Market Supply & Demand Analysis
 Peak Job Demand (Maximum Number of Vacancies):
+The highest number of vacancies is concentrated in broad occupational groups, primarily:
-- Trade and service workers;
+- Trade and service workers
-- The simplest professions;
+- Elementary occupations
-- Skilled workers with tool;
+- Skilled workers with tools
-- Workers in maintenance, operation and control over the operation of technological equipment, assembly of equipment and machines;
-- Professionals;
+- Machine operators and assemblers
-- Specialists
+- Professionals and specialists

 Peak Candidate Supply (Maximum Number of Job Seekers):
+The largest number of job seekers is observed in similar occupational groups:
-- Trade and service workers;
+- Trade and service workers
-- Persons without a profession(not unemplomened, but candidates who are looking for any specific job);
+- Individuals without a specific profession
-- The simplest professions;
-- Workers in maintenance, operation and control over the operation of technological equipment, assembly of equipment and machines;
-- Specialists;
+- Elementary occupations
+- Machine operators and assemblers
-- Professionals;
+- Professionals and specialists

-- Skilled workers with tool;
-- Legislators, senior civil servants, managers;
-- Technical employees
+Additionally, higher-level roles such as managers and technical staff also show notable candidate supply.

 _Information for both periods of Jan-May and June_

 _Insight: Professions with the highest demand (number of vacancies) also attract the largest supply of job seekers_

 Competition Level (Job Seekers per Vacancy):

-Jan - May:
-- Shooter;
-- Machine gunner;
-- Director (Head) of the Small Trading Firm;
-- Philologist;
-- Radiotelephone operator

-June:
-- Shooter;
-- Heater;
-- Machine gunner Branch commander;
-- Seller (On the Market);
-- Radiotelephone operator
+The highest competition levels are consistently observed in a small group of professions across both periods.

+January–May: dominated by military and specialized roles
+June: similar pattern, with military-related and low-barrier entry jobs remaining highly competitive

 _Insight: Military-related professions demonstrate the highest competition level, with a large number of job seekers competing for available vacancies._